1-Day Osaka Itinerary with the “Enjoy Eco Card” Train Pass

 Hopping on the Midosuji Line using the Enjoy Eco Card, I went from Umeda to Shinsaibashi.
 As soon as I exited the station, I was standing in front of Daimaru Department Store and PARCO Shinsaibashi, both great places for shopping.

 I strolled down the shotengai shopping street as I enjoyed window shopping, and arrived at the Ebisu Bridge that extends over the Dotonbori River.
 This is THE Osaka everyone knows!
-It wasn’t as crowded as pre-covid times, but people had returned and it was bustling!

 I should do the Glico pose for the photo to go with the famous Glico Man neon lol.